Xylulose 5-phosphate

 D-Xylulose 5-phosphate (D-xylulose-5-P) is an intermediate in the pentose phosphate pathway.
+It is a ketose sugar formed from ribulose-5-phosphate by ribulose-5-phosphate epimerase.
+In the non-oxidative branch of the pentose phosphate pathway, xylulose-5-phosphate acts as a donor of two-carbon ketone groups in transketolase reactions.

+Xylulose-5-phosphate also plays a crucial role in the regulation of glycolysis through its interaction with the bifunctional enzyme PFK2/FBPase2.
+Specifically, it activates protein phosphatase, which then dephosphorylates PFK2/FBPase2.
+This inactivates the FBPase2 activity of the bifunctional enzyme and activates its PFK2 activity.
+As a result, the production of fructose 2,6-bisphosphate increases, ultimately leading to an upregulation of glycolysis.

-It is a ketose sugar formed from ribulose-5-phosphate.
-Although previously thought of mainly as an intermediary in the pentose phosphate pathway, recent research reported that the sugar has a role in gene expression, mainly by promoting the ChREBP transcription factor in the well-fed state.
+Although previously thought of mainly as an intermediary in the pentose phosphate pathway, recent research reported that the sugar also has a role in gene expression, mainly by promoting the ChREBP transcription factor in the well-fed state.
 However, more recent study showed that D-glucose-6-phosphate, rather than D-xylulose-5-phosphate, is essential for the activation of ChREBP in response to glucose.